Getting Started with Score Judge

 Step 1: Choose a Voting Mode

-Panel Judging — Named judges score entries privately using a unique link each.
+Panel Judging — A named panel of judges scores entries privately, each with a unique link.
 Best for hackathons, science fairs, pitch competitions, or any event with official judges.

 You pick the mode when creating your competition.
 It can't be changed afterwards, so choose before you start.
 Not sure which to use?
-Read the Voting Modes guide.
+Read the Voting Modes guide or the Audience Voting Guide for a deeper walkthrough.

 Step 2: Set Up Your Competition